A dark-haired woman is sitting at a table while browsing on a laptop.

 Steps to take after you get a student credit card rejection

-If your application was denied for a student credit card, there are actions you can take to improve your financial health—and with it, your likelihood of being approved in the future.
-After your application is turned down, two of the most important steps to follow are reviewing your rejection letter and checking your credit reports.
+There are things you can do to improve your financial health—and with it, your likelihood of getting new credit in the future.
+Two of the most important steps to follow are reviewing your rejection letter and checking your credit reports.

 Step 1: Review the rejection letter

-You don’t have to wonder why you got declined for a student credit card.
-Under federal law, the card issuer is required to transparently explain the reasoning in your rejection letter, also known as an adverse action letter.
-Be sure to read the letter carefully to learn why your application was denied.
-There may be corrective actions you can start taking right away, like working on reducing your debt-to-income ratio.
+Under federal law, a credit card issuer must tell you the reason they turned you down in your rejection letter, also known as an adverse action letter.
+Be sure to read the letter carefully to learn why your application wasn’t approved.
+There may be corrective actions you can start taking right away, like reducing your debt-to-income ratio.

 Step 2: Check credit reports